Police constable killed in gunfight with terrorists in Srinagar | Law-Order

 - India

-A constable was killed in a brief shoot-out between police and terrorists in the Soura area of Srinagar on Tuesday, officials said.
+A constable was killed and a terrorist injured in a brief shoot-out between police and the ultras in the Soura area of Srinagar on Tuesday, officials said.

-The terrorists fired on Constable Amir Hussain Lone of Kupwara at Balochipora in the Soura area during a cordon-and-search operation around 2.30 pm, they said.
+Inspector General of Police, Kashmir, Vijay Kumar said the police had launched a covert operation in the area after receiving inputs about the presence of terrorists there.

-Hussain sustained critical bullet injuries and was rushed to a hospital, where he died, a police official said.
+''Police had information that three terrorists were roaming in a car.
+A covert team of police was after them and a brief encounter took place in which a terrorist sustained a bullet injury,'' Kumar told reporters on the sidelines of an event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)